-- Interest exempt from withholding in Table 1 and include it in the calculation of Non-primary production income - total dividend, interest and royalties non-resident withholding amount in Table 6 - NCMI withheld amounts at non-resident withholding amount in Table 6 - Managed investment trust fund payments in Table 6 and include the fund payments for both actual and deemed payments - Deemed payments for interest, dividends, royalties and fund payments separately in Table 7, however trustees may choose to show an aggregate total for deemed interest, dividends and royalties.
+- Interest exempt from withholding in Table 1 and include it in the calculation of Non-primary production income - total dividend, interest and royalties non-resident withholding amount in Table 6 - NCMI withheld amounts at non-resident withholding amount in Table 6 - Managed investment trust fund payments in Table 6 and include the fund payments for both actual and deemed payments - Deemed payments for interest, dividends, royalties and fund payments separately in Table 7.
+However trustees may choose to show an aggregate total for deemed interest, dividends and royalties.
 Show deemed fund payments separately.

-18. 'Please retain this statement for income tax purposes'
+1. 'Please retain this statement for income tax purposes'

 The inclusion of this wording in the AMMA statement or SDS exempts the trustee from the requirement to include the words 'Payment summary' on the statement where TFN amounts have been withheld from the investment.
-Our position on this and other PAYG withholding payer issues was provided to the FSC on 21 December 2001.